Here’s what you need to know about avoiding head trauma and brain injury and what to do if you’ve experienced a head injury.

 Major Slips and Falls

-If a person slips downstairs or suffers a major fall from a considerable height, he or she could suffer a brain injury, particularly if the incident results in the accident victim landing face-first or head first.
+Suppose a person slips downstairs or suffers a significant fall from a considerable height.
+In that case, they could suffer a brain injury, mainly if the incident results in the accident victim landing face-first or head first.

 Combat and Military Injuries

-A number of our combat veterans return home suffering from traumatic brain injury (TBI) sustained as a result of their service.
-Injuries that are the result of explosions or simply the nature of war can have tragic effects.
+Many of our combat veterans return home suffering from traumatic brain injury (TBI) sustained due to their service.
+Injuries resulting from explosions or war’s nature can have tragic effects.

 Brain Injuries Sustained from Birth

-It’s possible for a baby to sustain a serious brain injury during pregnancy and childbirth, one that can have a negative lifelong impact on learning and development.
-Examples of these kinds of brain injuries include cerebral palsy, physical trauma to the baby’s brain during delivery, and infections that affect a baby while in the womb.
+It’s possible for a baby to sustain a severe brain injury during pregnancy and childbirth, one that can have a lifelong negative impact on learning and development.
+Examples of brain injuries include cerebral palsy, physical trauma to the baby’s brain during delivery and infections that affect a baby while in the womb.

-To learn more about your legal options following a serious brain injury, be sure to contact our team of personal injury lawyers today.
+To learn more about your legal options following a severe brain injury, contact our team of personal injury lawyers today.
 The legal team at Flickinger Sutterfield & Boulton will help you fight diligently for your entitlements.